The Future of Large Language Model Pre-training is Federated: The Landscape of LLM Training

 \subsubsection{Fully Sharded Data Parallelism}

 An alternative approach is to shard the model into equally-sized units amongst GPUs, with units potentially containing multiple layers, and then materialize the units, as necessary, to compute the activations during the forward pass via collective communication.
-This form of fully-sharded data parallelism~\citep{FSDP_ZeRO,FSDP_Pytorch} reduces memory consumption linearly in the data-parallelism degree $N_d$ while increasing communication by \num{1.5}$\times$ compared to standard data parallelism.
+This form of fully-sharded data parallelism~\citep{FSDP_ZeRO,FSDP_Pytorch} reduces memory consumption linearly in the data-parallelism degree $N_d$ while increasing communication by \num{1.5}$\times$ compared to standard DDP.
 It is also possible to combine this methodology with other techniques for reducing memory consumption, such as model parallelism, activation checkpointing~\citep{ActivationCheckpointing}, or CPU offloading~\citep{ZeroOffload}.
 Activation checkpointing functions by recomputing activations during the backward pass rather than saving them in memory.
 CPU offloading refers to offloading either data to system RAM or operations to the CPU.

-Given the memory requirements, it is important to consider the minimum number of GPUs necessary to train one model with reasonable efficiency, e.g., without extreme CPU offloading.
-This provides a lower bound on the hardware that an actor requires to participate in any distributed training of an LLM and is generally determined by the model size and the micro-batch size.
-By accounting for each actor's independent resources and manipulating the amount of local computation they do together with the micro-batch size, our method can relax the lower bound within reasonable limits, thus allowing even actors with weak hardware to participate in distributed training.
+Given the memory requirements, it is crucial to consider the minimum number of GPUs necessary to train one model with reasonable efficiency, e.g., without extreme CPU offloading.
+This estimate provides a lower bound on the hardware that an organization requires to participate in any distributed training of an LLM and is generally determined by the model size and the micro-batch size.
+The micro-batch size is also known as the device batch size since it is bounded by the number of samples that can fit on a GPU device together with the model.
+By accounting for each organization's independent resources and manipulating the amount of local computation they do together with the micro-batch size, our method can relax the lower bound within reasonable limits, thus allowing even organizations with weak hardware to participate in distributed training.